DigitalzombieTLD/TownscaperLittleMultiplayer/README.md

 Saving your town is highly recommended!
 Please report any problems you encounter (Discord link at the end or on YouTube)

+Activity indicator for other players broken, because of changes in the game.
+Nothing I can do about that.
+Sorry.

 Technical stuff for advanced users
 ===================================